-USS Germantown (LSD 42) SCAT training
+USS Germantown (LSD 42) SCAT Training

-PHILIPPINE SEA (March 11, 2020) Arleigh Burke-class guided-missile destroyer USS Barry (DDG 52) sails in the Philippine sea while conducting small craft attack team training as seen from the Germantown.
+PHILIPPINE SEA (March 15, 2020) A U.S. Mark VI patrol boat sails in the Philippine Sea as seen from the Whidbey Island-class dock landing ship USS Germantown (LSD 42).
 Germantown, part of America Expeditionary Strike Group, 31st Marine Expeditionary Unit team, is operating in the U.S. 7th Fleet area of operations to enhance interoperability with allies and partners and serves as a ready response force to defend peace and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Toni Burton)

 |Date Taken: